by Alison Bernstein, Anastasia Bodnar, Layla Katiraee, Kavin Senapathy and Jenny Splitter

 The GMO debate has been raging for two decades, but this debate isn’t actually about GMOs at all.
 Rather, “GMOs” have become a stand-in for a number of very real concerns: Who controls our food supply?
 Who makes sure our food is safe to eat and our environment is protected?
 Who looks out for small farmers?
 What about health and economic disparities that are surely tied to food?
 Fear, anger, and distrust over “GMOs” distract us from these much deeper questions.

-More often than not, GMO fears have nothing to do with science.
-Look at the comment section of any article on “GMOs” and you won’t find people debating the pros and cons of modern recombinant DNA techniques.
+More often than not, GMO fears have nothing to do with science (although the science is a topic we have also discussed).
+But if you look at the comment section of any article on “GMOs” and you won’t find people debating the pros and cons of modern recombinant DNA techniques.
 Despite the scientific consensus on the relative safety of genetic engineering, you’ll find apprehension and fear about the safety of our food system.
 These fears are rooted in the socio-economic anxieties that “GMO” has come to represent, but unfortunately, equating “GMOs” with these fears and concerns continues to distract us from tackling the complexities of our food system.

 Note: we put the term “GMO” within quotation marks for a reason.
 Our combined extensive experience in discussing these issues publicly tells us that when we lump the myriad existing and potential traits under the “GMO” umbrella, we take the heterogeneity of genetic engineering and reduce it to a poster child for industrial agriculture that must be opposed or defended at all costs.
 This trend runs counter to the nuance for which the SciMoms strive.